Our local “Bug Man”, Lachlan Chilman has dedicated the last nine years to breeding beneficial bugs in his commercial insectarium

 These microscopic bugs are making a big difference to the strawberry and capsicum horticultural industry in Australia.

-When he started out only about 5% of the industry was using IPM (Integrated Pest Management) for pest control to fight Thrips and Two Spotted Mites without chemicals.
-Including our local strawberry grower and past cover story Anthony Yewars, Berry Sweet.
+When he started out, only about 5% of the industry was using IPM (Integrated Pest Management) for pest control to fight thrips and Two Spotted Mites without chemicals, including our local strawberry grower Anthony Yewars from Berry Sweet.
 Today about 80% of the strawberry industry use predatory bugs.
 Lachlan’s business, Manchil IPM Services, has about 65% of the Australian market.

 In a world where there are literally billions of insects it would be easy to become distracted chasing the next big bug.
 However Lachlan remains focussed.
 He is only breeding predators for Thrips & Two Spotted Mites and services the Strawberry industry and Capsicum industry within Australia.